Published by MBA Skool Team, Last Updated: August 10, 2021

 Some examples of job production, to create customized products for customers are:

 1. Building construction is a job production where each building has a different architecture, design, landscape, geography, investments, materials etc.

 2. Creating customized clothes like wedding gowns, tuxedos require custom planning, design & execution, and uses expertise of tailors to stitch these special clothes.

-3. Jewelery items like necklaces, bracelets, rings etc are often customized using special designs, metals, gems etc.
+3. Jewellery items like necklaces, bracelets, rings etc. are often customized using special designs, metals, gems etc.